daattali/beautiful-jekyll/_drafts/vcsa-update-with-iis-repository-fix-download-failed-error.md

 Which got me a "Download Failed" error under available updates.

-To fix that one, go to your ISS server and add a "MIME Type" with the values "sign" / "text/html".
+To fix that one, go to your IIS server and add a "MIME Type" with the values "sign" / "text/html".

-Once that was done
+Once that's done the appliance accepts the repository and shows the available update.
+However when I tried to update I got a "Download Failed" error once again but in the next window.

 [https://stackoverflow.com/questions/18625362/allowing-plus-character-in-path-in-asp-net-and-iis7-5](https://stackoverflow.com/questions/18625362/allowing-plus-character-in-path-in-asp-net-and-iis7-5 "https://stackoverflow.com/questions/18625362/allowing-plus-character-in-path-in-asp-net-and-iis7-5")